open-cogsci/osdoc/content/pages/manual/python/about.md

 ### The `win` object: The window handle

-The `win` object is the window handle, and depends on the back-end.
+The `win` object is the window handle, and depends on the backend.
 You will generally use the `win` object only in special cases, such as when creating PsychoPy stimuli..

 ## Modules for display presentation, response collection, etc.

 ### `openexp` (Native OpenSesame modules)

-OpenSesame comes with a set of Python modules for presenting stimuli, handling input, etc. These modules work with all back-ends.
+OpenSesame comes with a set of Python modules for presenting stimuli, handling input, etc. These modules work with all backends.
 The full API (i.e., a list of functions) can be found here:

 - Display presentation: %link:manual/python/canvas%
 - Keyboard response collection: %link:manual/python/keyboard%